lincore81/udct1-fake-blog/README.md

 #### Blog post

 The blog article should have a maximum line length.
 Excess horizontal space is used to show meta information related to the article.
 At the end of the article, users can either chronologically navigate to previous and following articles.
 ![homepage mockup](src/mockups/blog-post.png)

 ### Responsiveness

-To maximise readability, a line length of 50-75ch should be maintained while the vw is sufficient (I have since learned that this only works well for monospaced fonts so).
+To maximise readability, a line length of 50-75ch should be maintained while the vw is sufficient (I have since learned that this only works well for monospaced fonts so I picked an approximate value).
 At least two breakpoints are needed to optimise layouts for mobile, tablet and desktop devices as per the requirements.
-I am not sure how the layout needs to change to adapt to mid size screens (tablets).

 ## Requirements